overbrowsing/wasteback-machine/README.md

 ## What Is Wasteback Machine?

-Wasteback Machine is a JavaScript library for analysing historical website sizes, composition, and environmental impact using snapshots from the [Internet Archive's Wayback Machine](https://web.archive.org).
+Wasteback Machine is a JavaScript library for measuring the size and composition of archived web pages (mementos) from the [Internet Archive's Wayback Machine](https://web.archive.org).

-## Why Use It?
+## Why Use Wasteback Machine?

-Most page analysis tools are strictly contemporary, ignoring historical context.
-Wasteback Machine retrieves archived pages from the Internet Archive’s Wayback Machine with high fidelity, removing artifacts, correcting modifications, and preserving temporal coherence.
-This enables retrospective longitudinal analysis of page size, defined as the amount of data transferred over the internet when a webpage is loaded, along with page composition.
-It also supports the estimation of environmental impact using libraries that convert page size into equivalent carbon emissions, such as [CO2.js](https://developers.thegreenwebfoundation.org/co2js/overview), and easy integration with research or analytics workflows focused on web growth and sustainability.
+Wasteback Machine retrieves mementos with high fidelity, removing archive linkage and replay-preserving modifications, and excluding replay-induced distortions, while preserving temporal coherence.
+The library extracts and classifies binary resources (URI-Ms) to accurately measure page size and composition.

+The method overcomes the limitations of live-measurement approaches by recognising the unique nature of web archives as re-born digital objects and navigating their complexities to make them analytically tractable.
+This enables retrospective analysis of websites.

+Its modular design supports integration into research workflows, analytics pipelines, and sustainability assessment tools, facilitating the study of web evolution and informing interventions to measure the internet’s environmental impact.

 ## Features

-- **Retrieve snapshots by date or timespan:** Selects the nearest snapshot if the exact timestamp is missing.
+- **Retrieve mementos by date or timespan:** Selects the nearest memento if the exact timestamp is missing.
-- **Analyse page composition:** Measure sizes of HTML, CSS, JS, images, videos, fonts, etc.
+- **Analyse page composition:** Measure sizes of HTML, style sheets, scripts, images, videos, fonts, etc.
-- **Generate detailed asset lists:** Includes URLs, types, and sizes of all page assets.
+- **Generate detailed resource (URI-M) lists:** Includes URLs, types, and sizes of all URI-Ms.
-- **Retrieval completeness score:** See what percentage of a snapshot was successfully retrieved.
+- **Retrieval completeness score:** See what percentage of a memento was successfully retrieved.

 ## Installation